skylicht-lab/skylicht-engine/README.md

 <img src="Documents/Media/Samples/sample_lucky_draw.gif" width="50%"/>

 ### Samples\SkinnedMesh
-This is example code.
-How to render character model with animation, models are downloaded from [mixamo](https://www.mixamo.com)
+This is an example of how to render a character model with animation.
+The models are downloaded from [mixamo](https://www.mixamo.com)
 - **DAE Collada** loader model/animation
 - Forwarder rendering
 - Skydome